Paul Harvey: On-air persona

 Harvey's on-air persona was influenced by sportscaster Bill Stern and columnist Walter Winchell.
 In the 1940s, Stern's The Colgate Sports Reel and newsreel programs used many of the techniques later used by Harvey, including his emphatic style of delivery and the use of phrases such as Reel Two and Reel Three to denote segments of the broadcast, much like Harvey's Page Two and Page Three.

 Harvey was also known for the catchphrases that he used at the beginning of his programs, such as "Hello Americans, this is Paul Harvey.
 Stand by for NEWS!"
 He always ended, "Paul Harvey...
 Good day." or "Paul Harvey...
 Good night."
 A story might be "This day's news of most lasting significance."
 At the end of a report about someone who had done something ridiculous or offensive, Harvey would say, "He would want us to mention his name," followed by silence, and he would then start the next item.
 The last item of a broadcast, which was often a funny story, would usually be preceded by "And now from the 'For-what-it's-worth' department...."

 Other phrases made famous by Harvey included "Here's a strange..." (a story with an unusual twist) and "Self-government won't work without self-discipline."
 He also is credited with popularizing the terms Reaganomics and guesstimate.

 In addition to the inquiry into whether Harvey's Rest of the Story tales are true, Harvey's trademark ability of seamlessly migrating from content to commercial brought scrutiny.
 In that context, Salon magazine called him the "finest huckster ever to roam the airwaves."
 Some have argued that Harvey's fawning and lavish product endorsements may have been misleading or confusing to his audience.
 Harvey's endorsed products included EdenPure heaters, Bose radios, Select Comfort mattresses, and Hi-Health dietary supplements, including a supplement that was claimed to improve vision but was later the subject of a Federal Trade Commission enforcement action against the manufacturer (but not Harvey himself) for misleading claims made on his show.
 In one of the tribute broadcasts, Gil Gross said that Harvey considered advertising just another type of news and that he endorsed only products that he believed in, often by interviewing someone from the company.

-Harvey is caricatured in multiple episodes of Freakazoid!, voiced by Paul Rugg.
-He is used as a deus ex machina to wrap the plot up by describing its ending, or to give backstories for villains.
-He also occasionally references his catchphrases of "Good day!" and "Now you know the rest of the story".